SAILResearch/mcp-tool-description-augmentation/README.md

 Key details:

+- Supply `--mode` to choose how schemas are obtained. `llm` (default) infers schemas via the configured model, while `parsing` copies any `inputSchema`/`outputSchema` JSON that the server already exposes.
-- Supply `--model` with either a registered alias (for example `openai`) or an `alias:model_name` pair such as `openai:gpt-4.1-mini`.
+- When using `--mode llm`, provide `--model` with either a registered alias (for example `openai`) or an `alias:model_name` pair such as `openai:gpt-4.1-mini`.
 The CLI reuses the provider configuration from `ModelManager`, so ensure the necessary API keys are present in the environment.
+The `--model` flag is optional when `--mode parsing` is used.
 - The script never overwrites existing schema data.
-Rows where both schema columns are already populated are left untouched and the LLM is not queried.
+Rows where both schema columns are already populated are left untouched and no additional schema extraction is performed.
-- Each run logs the full `tools/list` payload alongside the JSON returned by the LLM for easier auditing and debugging.
+- Each run logs the full `tools/list` payload alongside the schema data that was applied, making auditing and debugging easier.
 - `--table` is required so the CLI can target alternate metadata tables when necessary.
 - Database connectivity falls back to the same `DB_URL`/`DATABASE_URL`